niaid/RNASeqQC_Alignment/README.md

 * The browser should look like this image
 ![GTSE1](https://github.com/niaid/RNASeqQC_Alignment/blob/master/GTSE1.png)

-## Optional Exercise for obataining counts from the alignment files**
+## **Exercise 4: Optional steps for obataining counts from the alignment files**
 * Below are the steps for generating a table with counts for each gene per sample.
-After the count table, feel free to try a differential expression workflow as described [here](https://github.com/griffithlab/rnaseq_tutorial/wiki/Differential-Expression)
+After the count table, feel free to try a differential expression workflow as described [here](https://github.com/griffithlab/rnaseq_tutorial/wiki/Differential-Expression).
 ```bash
 module load HTSeq/0.9.1-goolf-1.7.20-Python-2.7.9